-It’s been four decades since Ann and Nancy Wilson of Heart exploded onto the American rock scene, and throughout those years, their musical metamorphoses have been evident not only by the various band members that have come and gone but also through their transition from hard-edged, rock-folk tunes in the 70s to their more pop-leaning fare in the 80s.
+It’s hard to believe, but it’s been four decades since Ann and Nancy Wilson of Heart exploded onto the American rock scene.
+Throughout those years, their musical metamorphoses have been evident not only by the various band members that have come and gone but also through their transition from hard-edged, rock-folk tunes in the 70s to their more pop-leaning fare in the 80s.

 Although these days Ann and Nancy have returned to their rock-folk origins, evident in their 2010 release of Red Velvet Car, by and large, their charismatic presence—along with their emotionally layered songwriting and Ann’s powerhouse vocals—have been reassuring constants to their countless fans, who’ve helped them sell over 35 million records with memorable hits like “Magic Man,” “Barracuda,” “Crazy on You,” and later, “These Dreams,” “Alone,” and “All I Wanna Do Is Make Love to You.”